Creating Email Sequences and Sales Funnels – Part 1

 ☑ Helps reader, not just talking about your product or service.

-☑ Contains an opt-in offer to encourage reader to subscribe to email list.
+☑ Contains an opt-in offer to encourage readers to subscribe to the email list.

-☑ Opt-in offer is free helpful content and can be e-book, guide, checklist, etc.
+☑ Opt-in offer is free helpful content and can be an e-book, guide, checklist, etc.

 ☑ Content uses an Email sequence to lead your reader through a sales funnel after sign-up.